mt-mods/vacuum/readme.md

 The space/vacuum starts at 1000 blocks in the y axis (hardcoded in init.lua)

 The mod defines an airlike **vacuum:vacuum** block which suffocates the player (with drowning=1).
-An [spacesuit](https://git.rudin.io/minetest/spacesuit) or similar would help to survive in space.
+A [spacesuit](https://github.com/mt-mods/spacesuit) or similar would help to survive in space.

 Air can be pumped in to any closed structure with an airpump (vacuum:airpump). the airpump needs air-bottles to work in vaccum.
 Air-bottles can be filled with an airpump on the ground.